 Office of the General Counsel

 One recommendation letter will also be accepted as part of your application package, but is not required.
 If more than one recommendation letter is received, only the first recommendation letter received will be considered.
 If submitting a recommendation letter, it is preferable to attach the recommendation letter with your application materials.
-However, recommendation letters may also be sent separately to email@example.com with “Recommendation letter for [applicant’s name]” in the subject line of the email.
-All recommendation letters must be received by the application deadline (September 15, 2017).
+However, recommendation letters also may be sent separately to firstname.lastname@example.org with “Recommendation letter for [applicant’s name]” in the subject line of the email.
+All recommendation letters must be received by the application deadline (September 4, 2018).
 Writing samples and references will not be accepted or considered with the initial application submission, but may be requested later during the application process.
-Please do not submit any application materials until the application period opens on August 1, 2017.
+Please do not submit any application materials until the application period opens on August 1, 2018.
 Early applications will not be accepted.

 Additional questions on the Honors Attorney Program can be addressed to the Honors Attorney Program Manager, at email@example.com.
 Please note that applications will not be accepted if sent to any other address.
 To apply for the Honors Attorney Program, please follow the application instructions above.